Professor of Psychology

 Socioeconomic Status and Asthma.
 This project seeks to identify multilevel contributors to asthma disparities in youth.
 Specifically, Chen and her colleagues seek to explain why youth with low socioeconomic status (SES) experience worse asthma outcomes through identifying both social and physical environment factors at the neighborhood and family levels, as well as individual psychological factors that contribute to asthma morbidity.
 Simultaneously, the researchers are attempting to link these factors to multiple levels biologically—at the organ, cellular, and genomic levels—to create plausible explanations of how broader contextual factors can alter biological pathways that lead to worse cases of clinical asthma in youth.

 Resilience in Youth.
-Confronting adversity typically leads to worse health outcomes, so why do some youth who confront adverse events such as growing up in low-SES circumstances remain in good health?
+Confronting adversity typically leads to worse health outcomes, so how is it that some youth who confront adverse events such as growing up in low-SES circumstances remain in good health?
 Chen and her colleagues are interested in understanding this subgroup of youth by characterizing the youths’ psychosocial environments and qualities that could contribute to the promotion of long-term resilience in their physical health.
+In addition Chen and her colleagues have documented that there might be some limits to resilience.
+For some youth exposed to adversity, positive academic and behavioral profiles are noted, but at the same time these youth also show risky physiological profiles, a phenomenon called “skin-deep resilience.”
+Chen and her colleagues are developing studies to better understand the factors that contribute to skin-deep resilience.

 Journal Articles and Book Chapters